 The Atherstone Foxhounds were founded at the beginning of the 19th century.
 The first recorded master being a Mr Pullston who retained office from 1804 – 1812.
 In 1815 the famous Squire Osbaldeston, a well-known figure in the hunting world, established hounds at the present kennels at Witherley.
 The country has been hunted from there ever since except for a period between 1930 – 1950 when the hunt was divided into North and South.
 Captain Ramsden hunting the North and Mr Reginald Wright establishing a kennel at Cotesbach to hunt the South.

 The Atherstone country covers some 400 square miles, mainly in Warwickshire and Leicestershire.
 It is a large area but urbanisation and motorways have reduced the huntable country quite considerably in recent years.
 In fact only 2 days hunting per week are now possible.
-We have a mixed country with some arable, but there are still pockets of good old fashioned grass and fly fences, which can be enormous fun.
+We have a mixed country with some arable, but there are still pockets of good old fashioned grass and fly fences.
+More recently, we have added a number of hunt fences, which can be enormous fun.

 Adjacent Packs: Meynell and South Staffs, Quorn, Fernie and Pytchley.